datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS04-Data-Exploration.md

     ## 5344        18.1           18.8              17.5              09   fall
     ## 5345        19.3           19.7              18.7              09   fall

-##Use facets in ggplot to create the same graph for each season and
-#display them in a grid
+##Use facets in ggplot
+This allows us to create the same graph for each season and display them in a grid.
+Also break up this chunk and move some in code directions to text.

     #run this code to plot the same plot as before but with one plot per season
     par.precip + facet_grid(. ~ season)

     ## Error in layout_base(data, cols, drop = drop): At least one layer must contain all variables used for facetting

-    #Do you know why this didn't work?
-We added the season variable to harMet.daily after
+Why this didn't work?
-    #we created the original par.precip plot.
-Go back up to the code we used to create
-    # par.precip and run it again; now it will include the new version of harMet.daily
-    #that has the season variable.
+We added the season variable to harMet.daily after we created the original par.precip plot.
+Go back up to the code we used to create par.precip and run it again; now it will include the new version of harMet.daily that has the season variable.

+    #need to add code

-    #run the code again
+Let's try the original code again with the new plot.

     par.precip + facet_grid(. ~ season)

     ## Error in layout_base(data, cols, drop = drop): At least one layer must contain all variables used for facetting